apsk14/semantic_scene_representations/README.md

 	--log_dir vanilla_srn \ # name of directory which will contain model checkpoints and tensorboard events --img_sidelengths 64,128 \ # training image sidelengths (max is 128) one for each training segment --batch_size_per_img_sidelength 4,8 \ # batch sizes, one for each training segment
-	--max_steps_per_img_sidelength 5000, 150000 \ # iterations, one for each training segment
+	--max_steps_per_img_sidelength 5000,150000 \ # iterations, one for each training segment
 	--class_weight=0. # indicates that only rgb will be used to train (vanilla srn)
 ```

 **2) Updating an SRN for semantic segmentation**

-In this step the features of a pretrained SRN are linearly regressed to semantic labels using a small training set of segmentation maps---the goal here is to learn the optimal regression coefficents.
+In this step the features of a pretrained SRN are linearly regressed to semantic labels using a small training set of segmentation maps.
+The goal here is to learn the optimal regression coefficents mapping vanilla SRN features to semantic labels.
 Note that this step is only necessary if a vanilla SRN was trained since the semantic SRN was already trained to produce semantic labels.
 The scripts for this step can be found in ```update_scripts/```
 An example call for this step is updating a vanilla SRN with 30 segmentation maps (10 chair instances each with 3 views):

 ```